 With naturophathy/FM, it’s really appealing that they spend longer appointment times with us, sometimes 45-90 minutes.
 We may finally feel heard and like someone cares about our health and is giving it the attention is deserves.
-It’s also great that it wants to “address root causes” because with conventional medicine, it may feel like all doctors want to do is give you a medication to help with your symptoms and then push you out the door.
-While conventional medicine also looks at root causes in many conditions, sometimes symptom manage is all it can offer.
-In these cases, it can be really helpful to look at our diet/lifestyle and put more health promoting behaviors into practice, such as better quality sleep, more nutritious diet, stress management techniques, etc. While some conventional doctors may mention these, the majority don’t have the training or the time to do so.
+It’s really alluring that naturopathy/FM markets itself as “addressing root causes” (although in many cases it can’t treat/address contributing factors to illness anymore than conventional medicine can).
+Many naturopaths and FM doctors will also comb through your diet/lifestyle and recommend more health promoting behaviors, such as better quality sleep, more nutritious diet, stress management techniques, etc. While some conventional doctors may mention these, the majority don’t have the training or the time to do so.

 There are many non-evidenced-based labs tests.